thegetty/quire-docs/content/documentation/getting-started.md

 #### 📁 config

 This is an additional configuration directory.
 While most Quire configuration happens in the [`config.yml`](#config-yml) file as explained above, the `config` directory gives more specific controls for different output formats and development environments.
 In most cases, changes won’t need to be made to these files until you are deploying your site.
-Read more in [*Outputting & Deploying Your Site*](/documentation/multiformat-output/).
+Read more in [*Output Your Project*](/documentation/multiformat-output/).

 #### 📁 site

 This is where the built pages of the Quire website will live.
 This folder and its contents are automatically generated with the `quire site` command, and should not be edited directly.
-Read more in [*Outputting & Deploying Your Site*](/documentation/multiformat-output/).
+Read more in [*Output Your Project*](/documentation/multiformat-output/).

 #### 📁 themes